Elastic and inelastic $J/\psi$ photoproduction in $p$-$p$ collisions at LHC energies: the feature of Weizs\"{a}cker-Williams approximation: INTRODUCTION

-It is well known that the photoproduction processes in ultra-peripheral collisions (UPCs) can be theoretically studied by using the equivalent photon approximation (EPA), which can be traced back to early works by Fermi \cite{Fermi:1924tc}, Weizs\"{a}cker and Williams \cite{vonWeizsacker:1934nji}, and Landau and Lifshitz~\cite{Phys.Rev._45_729, Sov.Phys._6_244}.
-The central idea of EPA is that the electromagnetic field of a fast moving charged particle can be interpreted as an equivalent flux of photon distributed with some density $n(\omega)$ on a frequency spectrum~\cite{Phys.Rev._51_1037, Phys.Rev._105_1598, Nucl.Phys._23_1295}.
-Thus, the cross section is approximated by the convolution of the photon flux with the relevant real photoproduction cross section.
-Since its convenience and simplicity, EPA has been widely applied to many topics, for instance, heavy quarkonium photoproduction, two-photon particle production, the determination of the nuclear parton distributions, and small-$x$ physics.~\cite{Ma:2019mwr,Ma:2018zzq,Phys.
-Rev._104_211, Zhu:2015via, Zhu:2015qoz, Budnev:1974de, Brodsky:1971ud, Terazawa:1973tb, Drees:1989vq, Drees:1988pp, Frixione:1993yw, Nystrand:2004vn, Nystrand:2006gi}.
-EPA is sensitive to the value of kinematical variables, and can only be employed in the very restricted kinematical regions and in some special processes~\cite{Budnev:1974de}.
-In most of physically interesting cases, the EPA accuracy is usually denoted by a dynamical cut off $\Lambda_{\gamma}^{2}$ of the photon virtuality $Q^{2}$.
-At $Q^{2}<\Lambda_{\gamma}^{2}$, virtual photo-absorption cross sections differ slightly from their values on the mass shell and quickly decrease at $Q^{2}>\Lambda_{\gamma}^{2}$.
-Thus, EPA is a reasonable approximation comparing with the exact treatment, and is used precisely for the description of the cross sections only at $Q^{2}<\Lambda_{\gamma}^{2}$ \cite{Drees:1989vq, Drees:1988pp, Frixione:1993yw}.
-However, the applicability range of EPA and of its accuracy are not always considered in most works where the improper bounds of involved variables are used, such as $Q^{2}_{\mathrm{max}}$ is usually set as $\hat{s}/4$ ($\hat{s}$ is the squared centre-of-mass (CM) frame energy of the photo-absorption processes) or even infinity, $y_{\mathrm{max}}=1$ are also adopted directly, and a number of imprecise statements and some widely used equivalent photon spectra are obtained beyond the EPA validity range~\cite{Drees:1989vq, Drees:1988pp, Frixione:1993yw, Yu:2015kva, Yu:2017pot, Zhu:2015via, Zhu:2015qoz, Yu:2017rfi,Fu:2011zzf,Fu:2012xm,Fu:2011zzm}.
-Furthermore, when the different types of photoproduction processes are considered, the serious double counting exist which will cause the results include the large fictitious contributions.
+On the other hand, it is well known that the $J/\psi$ photoproduction can be theoretically studied by using the Weizs\"{a}cker-Williams approximation (WWA), which can be traced back to early works by Fermi \cite{Fermi:1924tc}, Weizs\"{a}cker and Williams \cite{vonWeizsacker:1934nji}, and Landau and Lifshitz~\cite{Phys.Rev._45_729, Sov.Phys._6_244}.
+The central idea of WWA is that the moving electromagnetic field of charged particles can be treated as a flux of photons distributed with some density $n(\omega)$ on a frequency spectrum~\cite{Phys.Rev._51_1037, Phys.Rev._105_1598, Nucl.Phys._23_1295}.
+Thus, the cross section is given by the convolution between the photon flux and the relevant real photoproduction cross section.
+In the calculations, an important function is the photon flux function or equivalent photon spectrum, which has different forms for different charged sources.
+Although the great success has been achieved, the discussion about the properties of WWA in $J/\psi$ photoproduction is still insufficient.
+WWA is usually employed to the processes which are actually not applicable, and a number of imprecise statements and some widely used equivalent photon spectra are achieved beyond the WWA validity range~\cite{Drees:1989vq, Drees:1988pp, Frixione:1993yw, Zhu:2015via, Zhu:2015qoz, Fu:2011zzm, Fu:2011zzf, Chin.Phys.C_36_721, Yu:2015kva, Yu:2017rfi, Yu:2017pot, Nystrand:2004vn, Kniehl:2001tk, Kniehl:1990iv, Fu:2012xm, sp}.
+Especially at LHC energies, the WWA significantly decides the accuracy of photoproduction processes, since photon flux function $f_{\gamma}\propto\ln\sqrt{s}/m$, the collision energy $\sqrt{s}$ is very large and thus $f_{\gamma}$ becomes important.
+For these reasons, we consider that it is necessary to systematically study the properties of WWA, and to discuss important inaccuracies encountered in its application.